prit-misik/Selenium-Cucumber-POM-Framework/readme.md

 ====================================================================================================================================

-1. This project demonstrates POM framework and how it can be used in Selenium to automate any application.
-Maven is used as test framework.
+1. This project demonstrates Page Object Model Pattern and how it can be used in Selenium to automate any application.
+Maven is used as a test framework.
+  Also used a Factory Design Pattern to implement driver selection according to the browser requirement.

 2. For passing test data, and for separating test types Regression, Smoke Cucumber is utilized.